rsg-argentina/rsg-argentina/content/authors/mgarnham/_index.md

 # About me

-Mercedes Didier Garnham holds an MS degree in Biotechnology from the National University of Hurlingham, Argentina.
+Mercedes Didier Garnham holds an BSc. degree in Biotechnology from the National University of Hurlingham, Argentina.
 She is currently a CONICET doctoral fellow using computer science and programming to analize chemogenomic information, looking for new compounds that might be useful to treat Chagas disease at IIBIO-CONICET, National University of San Martín, Argentina.